Direkt zum Inhalt springen

 Imke Buß; Jutta Rump; Janina Kaiser; Melanie Schiedhelm; Petra Schorat-Waly

-a) Description of the method (abbreviated version)
+a) Description of the method (shortened version)

 What is it good for?

-In the following days the students work on the given task at home.
+In the following days, the students work on the given task at home.

 Then the working groups meet and work on the tasks.
 They determine where the difficulties lie and what they cannot solve.
 They inform the lecturers of this in writing by a fixed date before the next exercise.
-The lecturers analyze the reports received and design the next exercise lesson accordingly: they pay special attention to the difficulties mentioned.
-At the end of the lesson, the next task is handed out.
+The lecturers analyze the reports received and design the next exercise lesson accordingly: they pay particular attention to the difficulties mentioned.
+At the end of the lesson, the next task is given out.

 Group size